 Providing the Metals We Use Every Day

 Rapidly increasing use of copper and nickel, especially in the developing world, has driven up demand and prices.
-Currently, the United States imports much of its supply—40 percent of its copper and all of its nickel.
+Currently, the United States imports much of its supply—nearly 40 percent of its copper and almost all of its nickel.
 Here in Minnesota, we have the opportunity to change that with environmentally responsible mining.

 The Duluth Complex holds the world’s:

 - 2nd largest copper deposit (34 percent of U.S. resource)

 - 3rd largest nickel deposit (95 percent of U.S. resource)